 We always make a point of going to Avondale in the early autumn as the leaves are turning, the show of colour is magnificent and we can soak it up while the kids play in the playground and we get a takeaway from the coffee shop in the basement of the house.
 If the day has a slight wind the kids can try catch the falling leaves, it’s magical.

-Free Entry, tea shop on grounds in season.
+Free Entry but charge for car park, tea shop on grounds in season.
 More information here.

-Another regular on our list of Sunday drives, Altamont Gardens is just beautiful all year around, but combination of the ornamental lake and autumnal leaves is stunning.
+Another regular on our list of Sunday drives, Altamont Gardens between, Bunclody and Ballon is just beautiful all year around, but the combination of the ornamental lake and autumnal leaves is stunning.
 Entry is free but there’s a €2 parking charge recently been introduced.
 There’s also a coffee shop with some sweet treats and one savoury option open at weekends in the garden centre.
 (I recommend the lemon drizzle cake)

 We’ve fitted in an Autumn trip to Glendalough every year for the last 15 I’d say.
 When we lived in Dublin we’d go from there and bring friends, now it’s us and the kids, and possibly a picnic.
 Glendalough is magical, and the Autumn colours enhance its beauty.
 Entry is free, parking in the first car park is free, the second one further in is €4.
 If going on a Sunday arrive by 12pm or parking is tricky on good weather days.